Go to the homepage

 Under modules, we can see that all files located in the src folder ending with .module.json are considered to check what items should be serialized and what to be excluded.

-In here, we can find a configuration what items shall be serialized.
-You can have multiple of these module.json files.
+In here, you can find a configuration what items shall be serialized.
+You can have multiple module.json files.
 Just make sure that the namespace field is unique.

 What items should be serialized

-Items are required to be serialized when they are created by developers and the code depends on them.
+Items created by developers must be serialized if code depends on them.
 Out of the box items provided by the base XM Cloud installation should not be serialized.
 In XM Cloud, the following items require serialization:

 • Templates from project folder that have been created during site collection creation: /sitecore/templates/Project/<site collection name>